michaelhyi/personal-website/SETUP.md

 - Set `security.jwt.secret-key` equal to your generated secret key in both files.

-> Using the instructions [here](https://github.com/michaelhyi/personal-website/blob/prod/DEPLOY.md) on how to create a Postgres database server using AWS EC2 instances, create a test Postgres server.
+> Using the instructions [here](https://github.com/michaelhyi/personal-website/blob/prod/DEPLOY.md) on how to create a MySQL database server using AWS EC2 instances, create a test MySQL server.
 - Update `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` to reflect the configuration to your test server.
-- Add the following property to `application-it.properties`: `spring.datasource.driver-class-name=org.postgresql.Driver`.
+- Add the following property to `application-it.properties`: `spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver`.

-4. Create a new PostgreSQL database.
+4. Create a new MySQL database.

 > Create a new database called `personal_website_api_db`.
-Make sure that your Postgres master username and password are both set to `postgres`.
+Make sure that your Postgres master username and password are both set to `root`.

 5. Create an AWS S3 bucket.